Hassie Harrison

-Hassie Elizabeth Harrison (born March 20, 1990) is an American actress known for her performances in The Iron Orchard (2018), Tacoma FD (2019-24) and Yellowstone (2020-24), and for her involvement in her family’s ranching business, Rosewood Beef.
+Hassie Elizabeth Harrison (born March 20, 1990) is an American actress known for her performances in The Iron Orchard (2018), Tacoma FD (2019–23) and Yellowstone (2020–24).
+She also assists with her family’s ranching business, Rosewood Beef.

+In 2026, Harrison was cast as Nat for the upcoming reboot of Baywatch.

-Early life
+Early life and education

 Born and raised in Dallas, Texas, Hassie Harrison is the daughter of Frank Walls Harrison III and Laurie Sands Harrison, the granddaughter of the late philanthropist Caroline Rose Hunt, and the great-granddaughter of billionaire oilman H.L.
-Hunt, Jr., patriarch of the prominent Hunt family of Texas.
+Hunt, Jr. (patriarch of the prominent Hunt family of Texas).
 Harrison’s early exposure to the arts came through her mother’s involvement with the Dallas Children's Theater.

 Academically gifted, she completed high school in a year and a half and began studying at Southern Methodist University at age 15.
 She also studied European cinema abroad in Copenhagen, Denmark.
 Harrison later trained with renowned acting coach Ivana Chubbuck and studied improvisational comedy at the Upright Citizens Brigade in Los Angeles.

 Personal life

 Since April 2023, Harrison has been in a relationship with singer-songwriter Ryan Bingham, who is also featured in Yellowstone.
-They were married on October 7, 2023 at her family's estate in Dallas.
+They were married on October 7, 2023, at her family's estate in Dallas.
 She previously dated actors Wilson Bethel and Austin Nichols.